Ringdown modulation of acceleration radiation in the Schwarzschild background: Regime of Validity and Operational Status

-The first condition ensures that the near-horizon logarithm in \(u_{0}\) dominates over any slow background variation during a single crossing; the second keeps the QNM envelope \(e^{-\omega_{I} v(\tau)}\) quasi-constant across the window. \item Mode and detector frequencies,
+The first condition ensures that the Schwarzschild logarithmic redshift map dominates over slow background variation during one transit.
+The second condition ensures that the QNM factor \(e^{-i\omega v}\) is approximately constant across the same transit, so that

-so that the outgoing mode is sharply defined relative to geometric scales and the single-mode description (with wavepacket width \(\Delta\nu)\) is justified.
-The static detailed-balance exponent depends on \(\nu\) (not on \(\omega_{A}\)), exactly as in \ref{ssec2.1}. \item Linear response and small modulation,